cppitems/cppitems/items/007/item.md

 ```
 `Widget` has a single non-reference member `vec` which is of type `Vector<double>` (i.e., the specialization of a `Vector` template-class for `double`).

-A defective implementation of the `Vector` template class is provided in `vector.cpp`.
+A defective implementation of the `Vector` template class is provided in `vector.hpp`.
 It is your task to change the *defaulted* implementations of (1) the copy constructor, (2) the move constructor, and (3) the destructor of `Vector` to match the demands for this resource owning type.
 You should only change code of these three special member functions.
 The defective implementation of `Vector` you start with looks like this:
 ```pmans